 You’re not required to notify, send a “letter of intent,” or a “letter of withdrawal” to the local school, school district, SC Department of Education, or any other state organization.

 If you’ve already registered with your local school district, or you were enrolled in the public schools the previous year, you’ll need to officially withdraw your students.
 Take a copy of your homeschool association membership letter with you in case they ask for proof of homeschooling.
-(Due to the pandemic, I recommend contacting them via email instead, and attach a copy of your association membership letter if they require verification.)

 If your children have never attended a SC public school, then there’s no need to officially withdraw your students (since they were never registered to begin with).
 Just register with a homeschool association.